 infile ...
 List of input files to process.
+Must be at least one.

 Note that by default avf2ppm is run with the standard option -tk 0.
 This means avf2ppm will not use or initialize Tk.
-Tk is only needed to convert background color requests (see misc, background in the configuration file discussion below) from symbolic form to hexadecimal representation (#RRGGBB).
+Tk is only needed to convert background color requests (see misc,background in the configuration file discussion below) from symbolic form to hexadecimal representation (#RRGGBB).
 If the background color is not specified using the hexadecimal format, then Tk is needed, and avf2ppm must be run with -tk 1.